What is a Foreign Subsidiary? Examples and Alternatives for Global Expansion

 Making decisions on a company level can become demanding, as it has to go through various levels of both the parent and the daughter company.

-Additionally, sometimes conflicting laws apply for the holding company and the subsidiary because they are in different countries.
+Additionally, sometimes conflicting international tax laws and other regulations apply for the holding company and the subsidiary because they are in different countries.

 These things mean that the shot-calling process will take significantly longer than it usually does and it will require more people to be a part of it.
 Finally, both companies might need to hire a legal team to overcome the legislation differences in both countries.

-Staffing can be remedied by outsourcing the talent acquisition to an employer of record and letting trained professionals with extensive knowledge of the laws and customs in the host country choose the best candidates for any job opening in the subsidiary company.
+Staffing can be remedied by outsourcing the talent acquisition to an employer of record or a professional employment organization (PEO) and letting trained professionals with extensive knowledge of the laws and customs in the host country choose the best candidates for any job opening in the subsidiary company.

 Once all the pros and cons have been put on paper, it seems that there is more to gain than to lose by launching a foreign subsidiary.
-However, all the advantages can easily turn into problems if the new business isn’t properly acquired and set up.
-For example, if the parent company cannot take the organizational and the financial strain of establishing a foreign subsidiary.
+However, all the advantages can turn into problems if the new business isn’t properly acquired and set up.